 It delivers an exciting atmosphere, sea side views and even a red arrow fly past!

-Run 4 Wales’ flagship event returns twice in 2021 with two events, one on March 28th 2021 and the second on Sunday 3rd October 2021.
-The March event has SOLD OUT.
+Run 4 Wales’ flagship event returns twice in 2022 with two events, one on March 27th 2022 and the second on Sunday 2nd October 2022.

 27,5000 runners will descend on the Welsh capital to celebrate the occasion for an elite and mass participation race on the famous flat, fast course – passing the cities most breathtaking scenery and iconic landmarks.